DataDog/datadog-sync-cli/README.md

 In future releases the `SubString` and `ExactMatch` Operator will be removed.
 This is because the `Value` key supports regex so both of these scenarios are covered by just writing the appropriate regex.
 Below is an example:

-Let's take the scenario where you would like to filter for Monitors that have the `filter test` in the `name` attribute, below you can see how you would filter for both `SubString` and `ExactMatch`:
+Let's take the scenario where you would like to filter for monitors that have the `filter test` in the `name` attribute:

 | Operator| Status | Command |
 | :-: | :-: | :-: |